omgunjal/ETG-Inventory-Management-System/README.md

 This will save a lot of time and efforts of the shopkeepers and facillitate them in the tedious task of managing inventory and sales.

 ## Functionalities and working:
-This project is actually divided into 2 files:
+This project is actually divided into 2 parts:

 **1.Adding_Elements_into_Inventory:**
 In this part, We create a records.json file which contains all the Inventories with details like product id(barcode),name,quantity,price,isAvailable,Expiry date.